Miami Product Liability Lawyers

 What Types of Product Liability Are There?

 There are three general categories that product liability issues typically fall under.
-First, are cases involving a product that was defectively manufactured.
+First are cases involving a product that was defectively manufactured.
 Another type of product liability claim is possible when a manufacturer fails to design a safe product.
+In 47 states, including Florida, the plaintiff has the burden of proof and must prove the existence of a design defect.
 Finally, a manufacturer might be liable if they’ve failed to provide adequate warnings or instructions that would prevent the injury of users.

 The answer to this question varies from case to case.
 In some instances, the company that was in charge of designing a product can be liable for injuries.
 In other instances, it will be necessary to examine the supply chain of a defective product.
 Some products might have a safe design and become unsafe because of a poorly produced component.
 So, any company or person involved with the design, production, and sale of a defective product might be liable for a person’s injuries.